disqus/disqus-install-examples/google-amp/README.md

     ```

 3. Place the following `<amp-iframe>` element anywhere within the `<body>` of your AMP page.
-It will likely make sense to place it at the end of your article content, where ever you would your audience should engage further after reading.
+It will likely make sense to place it at the end of your article content, where ever your audience should engage further after reading.

     ```html
     <amp-iframe width=600 height=140